sfomuseum/go-sfomuseum-airfield/README.md

 It's not great.
 It's just what we're doing today.
 The goal right now is to expect a certain amount of "rinse and repeat" in the short term while aiming to make each cycle shorter than the last.

+### Data storage for "lookups"

+The default data storage layer for lookup is an in-memory `sync.Map`.
+This works well for most cases and enforces a degree of moderation around the size of lookup tables.
+Another approach would be to use the [philippgille/gokv](https://github.com/philippgille/gokv) package (or equivalent) which is a simple interface with multiple storage backends.
+TBD..

 ## See also

 * https://github.com/sfomuseum-data/sfomuseum-data-aircraft